-The Samsung Galaxy S7 and S7 Edge are fantastic phones, but what if you want to get rid of TouchWiz or make Android a little more personalized than Android Marshmallow offers?
+The Samsung Galaxy S7 and S7 Edge are fantastic phones, but what if you want to get rid of TouchWiz or make Android a little more personalized than the OS allows?
 The answer, of course, is that you root them - or at least, you do if you’ve got one of the rootable ones.
-Here’s how to root the Galaxy S7 and Galaxy S7 Edge and which models you shouldn’t try it on.
+Here’s how to root the Galaxy S7 and Galaxy S7 Edge, and which models you shouldn’t try it on.

 Lowest price: Samsung Galaxy S7Best price

-How to root the Galaxy S7 and S7 Edge: before you do it
+Before you root the Galaxy S7 and S7 Edge

 All set?
 Grab a Windows PC and a trustworthy USB cable and get ready to root.

-How to root the Galaxy S7 and S7 Edge: root-a-toot-toot
+How to root the Galaxy S7 and S7 Edge

-How to root the Galaxy S7 and S7 Edge: what to do if rooting fails
+What to do if rooting the Galaxy S7 and S7 Edge fails

 Have you rooted your S7 or S7 Edge already?
 Did you encounter any problems or was it plain sailing all the way?
 Let us know in the comments below.